 State Regulations for Online Programs

 Restrictions apply for online courses from specific states.
-Please refer to the LLU distance education information page for more information.
+Please refer to the LLU STATE AUTHORIZATION page for more information.

-Applications are now being accepted.
-To be scheduled for the June-July interviews, please complete your application by May 31, 2018
+Applications are accepted from January 1 to June 30.
+To be scheduled for the first round of interviews, please complete your application by March 31.

 Before You Apply

-Please contact the Program Academic Advisor for advisement before you submit your application.
+Please contact the Program Director for advisement before you submit your application.